 Dr. House notes that dogs with white fur, thinner fur or lighter skin pigmentation are particularly at risk for developing burns and skin cancers, although sun protection is a good idea for all pets whenever spending time outdoors.

-“Don’t forget about sensitive areas like your dog’s belly, nose and inside of the ears,” she says.
-“Also, some dogs like to sunbathe on their back, [putting them] at risk of skin cancers on their tummy—so be sure to apply the product there, too,” advises Dr. House.
+- Apply to sensitive areas, like your dog’s belly, nose and inside of the ears.
+"Also, some dogs like to sunbathe on their back, [putting them] at risk of skin cancers on their tummy—so be sure to apply the product there, too," adds Dr. House.

-Additionally, staying in shaded areas helps a lot in protecting your dog from the sun, as does avoiding peak UV index times (when the sun is at its strongest), which typically occur midday.
+- Stay in shaded areas and avoid peak UV index times (when the sun is at its strongest), which typically occur midday.
 Keeping your walks and outdoor exercise time limited to the early mornings, late afternoons and early evenings will pose less of a UV risk to your dog.

-“One product that I would specifically recommend is called Epi-Pet Sun Protector Skin Treatment Spray,” says Dr. House, who explains that its non-toxic and FDA-compliant formula gets her stamp of approval.
-“It’s available as a spray that you can apply directly onto your dog, or you can spray your hands with it and then pet your dog to apply it that way.”
+- Epi-Pet Sun Protector Spray: This sunscreen spray is non-toxic, boasts a FDA-compliant formula and is available as a spray that you can apply directly onto your dog.
+Or, you can spray your hands with it and then pet your dog to apply it that way.

-Petkin SPF 15 Doggy Sun Mist and Warren London Dog Sunscreen Spray are two other sunscreen sprays that boast similar quick and convenient application.
-The former is designed to spray on with a light color that fades onto skin so you can be sure you don’t miss any spots, while the latter is designed to moisturize as well as protect with the addition of aloe vera.
+- Petkin SPF 15 Doggy Sun Mist and Warren London Dog Sunscreen Spray: These two sunscreen sprays boast similar quick and convenient application.
+The former is designed to spray on with a light color that fades onto your dog’s skin so you can be sure you don’t miss any spots, while the latter is designed to moisturize as well as protect with the addition of aloe vera.

-If you prefer a spreadable formula, consider the My Dog Nose It!
-Sun Protection Balm.
-Made with natural ingredients, such as carnauba wax and ethylhexyl stearate from coconut oil, you can gently massage it onto your doggo’s exposed skin.
+- My Dog Nose It!
+Sun Protection Balm: This spreadable formula is made with natural ingredients such as carnauba wax and ethylhexyl stearate from coconut oil that you can gently massage it onto your doggo’s exposed skin.